Tirito6626/easy-api-docs-ru/docs/functions/$hasVar.md

 # $hasVar
-Check if there is a variable in the database.
+Check if there is a variable in the database

 ### Parameters:
 | Name        | Type        | Description                          | Optional |